-Domestic contracts are specialized agreements that deal with various stages and situations related to a couple’s relationship.
-These types of agreements can include: Marriage Agreements, Cohabitation Agreements, Separation Agreements, and Parenting Agreements.
+Domestic contracts are legal agreements that are specifically tailored to address various stages and situations related to a couple’s relationship.
+These agreements can include Marriage Agreements, Cohabitation Agreements, and Separation Agreements.

 A Marriage Agreement, colloquially known as a “prenuptial agreement,” is a contract entered into by two individuals who intend to marry.
 It sets out the terms that will govern the division of property, spousal support, and other related matters in the event of a separation or divorce.

 A Cohabitation Agreement is a contract entered into by two individuals who intend to live together in a conjugal relationship but who are not married.
 This agreement can address similar issues as a Marriage Agreement, such as property division and support obligations, in the event of a separation.